M-o-a-T/moat-kv/docs/source/overview.rst

 Principles of operation
 =======================

-DistKV relies on the fact that on most KV storage systems, any given record is rarely (if ever) changed by more than one entity at the same time.
+MoaT-KV relies on the fact that on most KV storage systems, any given record is rarely (if ever) changed by more than one entity at the same time.
 Thus, a simple gossip protocol is sufficient for distributing data.

-To recover from missed changes, each node in a DistKV network maintains a change counter ("tick").
-All data records (:class:`distkv.model.Entry`) are tagged with a chain of events (:class:`distkv.model.NodeEvent`), consisting of the ``n`` most recent ``(node, tick)`` values which changed this entry.
+To recover from missed changes, each node in a MoaT-KV network maintains a change counter ("tick").
+All data records (:class:`moat.kv.model.Entry`) are tagged with a chain of events (:class:`moat.kv.model.NodeEvent`), consisting of the ``n`` most recent ``(node, tick)`` values which changed this entry.
 Nodes do not appear in a chain more than once.
 Dropped ticks are added to a per-node list of "known"(-to-have-been-superseded) counter values.

-The maximum chain length is determined by the number of partitions a DistKV network might split into.
+The maximum chain length is determined by the number of partitions a MoaT-KV network might split into.
 Thus the network guarantees that it is possible which side of a split modified a record when the split is healed.